Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 );

-Based on the results of the SELECT exploration, determine the target table structure and create the table:
+Based on the SELECT exploration results, determine the target table structure and create the table:

-Typically, data flowing from Kafka consists of append-only logs.
-Therefore, we added an auto-generated column pt_date as the partition column based on the business timestamp server_ts, combined with the data_lifecycle property to control table data volume.
+Kafka data typically consists of append-only log tables.
+We therefore added an auto-generated column pt_date as the partition column based on the business timestamp server_ts, combined with the data_lifecycle table property to control data volume.

-The table DDL includes the __kafka_timestamp__ field, which records the time when data passed through Kafka.
-While this column has little business value, it can be used for troubleshooting when data delays occur.
+The table DDL includes the __kafka_timestamp__ field, which records the time data passed through Kafka.
+This column has little direct business value, but it can be used to diagnose the cause of data delays.
 We recommend keeping it.

-At this point, we have completed the alignment of Kafka data and the target table structure.
+At this point, you have completed the alignment between the Kafka data and the target table structure.

-Next, use the existing exploration SELECT statement as a foundation to construct the Pipe DDL.
-Pipe is essentially a wrapper around COPY INTO <table> FROM (SELECT ...
-FROM READ_KAFKA(...)), while also adding parameters for specifying compute resources, scheduling frequency, and other engineering considerations.
+Next, use the exploration SELECT statement as a foundation to construct the Pipe DDL.
+A Pipe is essentially a wrapper around COPY INTO <table> FROM (SELECT ...
+FROM READ_KAFKA(...)), with additional parameters for specifying compute resources, scheduling frequency, and other operational settings.

 CREATE PIPE pipe_ods_commit_log